yomaq/yomaq.github.io/_posts/2025-03-31-nvidia-on-nixos-wsl-ollama-up-24-7-on-your-gaming-pc.md

 };
 ```

-One more `nixos-rebuild switch` and you should have your ollama container should be started.
+One more `nixos-rebuild switch` and your ollama container should be started.

 ---
 ### Networking and Testing